ci-compass/cicf/week05-containers-and-debugging/slides/slides.md

 Building and deploying software can be a brittle process.

-You have some software x that is at version 1, and it needs version 1 of library y.
+You have some software x that is at version 1.0.2, and it needs version 1.0.0 of library y.
 But your computer has only version 0.9.8 of library y.
+If you try to upgrade library y, another application z which depends on y 0.9.8 will break.

-If you try to upgrade library y, another application z which depends on y 0.9.8 might break.
+This gets more complicated when you are deploying software on a fleet of computers in production environments.

-This gets even more complicated when you are deploying software on a fleet of computers.
-Sometimes multiple people or teams ("developers" who write the software on their machines and "operations" who run the software on "production" machines) are involved, and there may be a mismatch between developer environment and production environment.
+Sometimes multiple people or teams are involved.
+There are teams of developers who write the software on their development machines, and then there is an operations team who install the software on "production" machines and operate them.
+Usually, there may be a mismatch between developer environment and production environment.

 When operations team complain to the developer when something does not